Can Holacracy solve the classic two-way struggle between managers and teams?

 I still remember the days when I would go through endless lists of tasks for the company.
 How very boring and non-productive.
 While reviewing I would always get frustrated because I got a feeling of being less accomplished, personally and as a team.
 I never knew how to handle this.
 Somehow plans never got executed and goals always shifted.
 The number of apps claiming to be miraculous problem-solvers for people like me was endless.
 It only costs money, without any effect in the end.
 And now, this is kind of crazy, but I only have my own to-do list (yes I have one).
 This means I focus on my jobs, and trust others to do their own.
 And vice versa.
 Each circle has meetings (we call them tacticals) which leads to more actions.
 But often this is not even the case.
 The basic idea is that people take care of their own stuff and you mind yours.
 This is refreshing and calming.
 The net result is that I am actually surprised by the number of actions people have undertaken when I talk to them.
 When I came back from 3 weeks of holidays I was astonished by the amount of activity.
 I could read this back in Twist – our wonderful replacement for email.

 I would like to finish off by stating that the relationship between people has changed.
 Between people – and myself as well.
 By law people are employees, but it does not feel that way.
 We are a team, respectful, and honest to each other.
 Sometimes I even think about it as a more grown-up version of working life.

 Finally, some last words

 So, can Holacracy solve the struggle?
 Yes: as long as it is 100% implemented internally.
 If not, old habits remain and people do not work to their full potential.
 Old-school managers can seriously destroy the fresh new working culture.
-To be honest, I sometimes jump back in management mode and I have to pull myself out again.
-I have been wired over the years to push commands though reporting lines.
-Now this no longer exists.
+To be honest, I sometimes jump back into management mode and I have to pull myself out again.
+I have been wired over the years to push commands through reporting lines.
+Now, this no longer exists.
 This means I have to reinvent my own way of working as well.
 I’d better create a vision fast then…